ARM-software/abi-aa/clibabi32/clibabi32.rst

 Arm-based
    ... based on the Arm architecture ...

+Branch Target Identification
+   Security technique ensuring a degree of control flow integrity by marking valid targets of indirect branches.

 core registers
    The general purpose registers visible in the Arm architecture’s programmer’s model, typically r0-r12, SP, LR, PC, and CPSR.